tplatt92/spaceTourism/README.md

 ## Our process

-- We employed pair programming, utilizing GitHub for seamless collaboration.
+- We employed pair programming and utilised GitHub for seamless collaboration.
-- During the finalization, we meticulously tracked issues and used pull requests to refine our codebase.
+- Towards the end of the project, we meticulously tracked issues and used pull requests to refine our codebase.
 - Our approach was methodical, perfecting one responsive page at a time.
-- Embracing a mobile-first mindset, we ensured a seamless user experience across all devices.
+- Embracing a mobile-first mindset, we ensured a seamless user experience and responsive design across all devices.

 ### Built with